 Towton, UK - Towton 25 and Battlefield Wounds

-The discovery of the Towton 25 was a big milestone to discover how the soldiers fought and went through.
-Looking at all the fractured, scared bones showed how barbaric actions occurred and how the soldiers fought to survive.
-Also comparing to today’s standard of how they would aid each other during the battle.
+The discovery of Towton 25 was an insight into how medieval soldiers fought against one another and what they went through.
+Looking at all the fractured, scarred bones showed what occurred and how the soldiers fought to survive.

 Morin, Rich.
 “For Many Injured Veterans, A Lifetime of Consequences.”
 Pew Research Center's Social & Demographic Trends Project, 11 Apr.
 2014, www.pewsocialtrends.org/2011/11/08/for-many-injured-veterans-a-lifetime-of-consequences/.